 Areas of the Las Vegas Valley

-Las Vegas Valley areas include 3 cities, and 1/2 of the Valley is unincorporated Clark County.
+Areas of the Las Vegas Valley include 3 cities, plus 1/2 of the Valley is unincorporated Clark County.
 Boulder City is just Southeast of Henderson, and Mt.
 Charleston is Northwest.
-Even though there are 6 cities, most people don’t know that until they move here or are thinking about moving here.
+Even though there are 3 main cities, most people don’t know that until they move here.

 When we drive around Las Vegas, Henderson, and North Las Vegas, we think of everywhere in the Las Vegas Valley area being within 40 minutes of anywhere.
 Most places in the Valley are under 15 minutes away from a freeway during rush hour.